JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/README.md

 License URI: http://www.gnu.org/licenses/gpl-3.0.html <br />
 Version: 20180509

+# I stop working on this Plugin for indefinite period.
+I have no time for it.

+Also it has a problem, the combined JavaScript file stop working if any JavaScript resources has errors.
+And they has.
+Then the combined file will stop working in the point of error.

+I see no work arround of this.
+I added try-catch blocks for the files but then some required code are out of scope (like for WooCommerce).
+To check all JavaScript file before combine them would be too time consuming.

+## Suggestions and feedback are welcome

+---

 Combine and minify enqueued CSS and JavaScript files for SEO (site speed).

 I wrote this plugin, because I tried several plugins promised to minify and combine my resources.